Brown-NOAA/NOAA-PMEL-OME_eDNA_Collection_Protocol_GravityBag_BeBOP/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_GravityBag.md

 **Field Sampling Records:**

 When eDNA sampling in the field, there should be a corresponding record sheet or field notebook.
 On larger cruises where cruise CTD logs are kept after each cast, record the sample # in the logs in the corresponding niskin row.
-Record additional information like the date, sample #, sample depth, cast #, filtering issues, etc. in your own records sheet or notebook.
+Record additional information like the date, sample #, sample depth, cast #, filtering issues, etc., in your own records sheet or notebook.

 On smaller cruises where no CTD logs are kept or water is sampled without a CTD, more detail is required in the record sheet.
 Record the date, sample #, site name, lat/long, cast #, depth, and any other associated notes (e.g., filtering issues, sampling device, cast deployment time).